basilfx/TRADFRI-Hacking/MODULES.md

   * [Pinout](#pinout-1)
   * [Flashing using JTAG](#flashing-using-jtag)
   * [Pictures](#pictures-1)

+## Types of modules
+Many TRÅDFRI products make use of a common board that houses the microcontroller that is responsible for running the firmware and ZigBee.
+This makes it for IKEA much easier to reuse hardware, especially from a certification perspective.

+However, several other TRÅDFRI products have the microcontroller integrated on the 'core' product board, which makes it possible to design smaller products, or products with a different form factor.
+However, they are less usable when you want to repurpose them.
+Therefore, they are not part of the sections below.

 ## ICC-1 and ICC-A-1
 The ICC-1 is the first module used by many of the first TRÅDFRI products.